Country Specific – Poland

 Buildings

 Apart from vegetation and major bridges, also buildings have been removed from the terrain model during construction.
 When computing water flow paths, more realistic results are generally obtained when the elevation model does include buildings so water can be simulated to flow around them.
-In SCALGO Live, we accomplish this by adding buildings back into the model using a dataset of building footprints, where we raise all grid cells covered by a building to a height 10 meters above the highest terrain point within the building footprint.
+In Scalgo Live, we accomplish this by adding buildings back into the model using a dataset of building footprints, where we raise all grid cells covered by a building to a height 10 meters above the highest terrain point within the building footprint.
 This model is called "Terrain/Buildings" and is the basis for all nationwide hydrological computations.

 The building footprints are taken from the BDOT10k Buildings dataset.